itot555/tkg-poc/README.md

 ```
 git clone https://github.com/yogendra/tkg-poc ~/tkg-poc
 cd ~/tkg-poc
+direnv allow
 ```

 ## Copy packages

 All the downloaded packages, not OVA files, should be copied to ~/tkg-poc/packages.
 You can use any preferred method(WinSCP/Mac Finder SSH connection/Filezilla)

+**TODO/WIP**
+1. Automate this with vmw-cli
+1. Automate vCenter Tasks
+   1. Use creation
+   2. Permissin assignments
+   3. OVA deploy
+   4. template conversion

+## Corporate/Private CA

+If you are going to use certificates signed by a private CA / corporate CA, copy its certificate to `$PROJECT_ROOT/certs/ca.crt`

 ## Jumpbox Preparations